CoherentLabs/GameUIComponents/docs/content/components/dropdown.md

 This is not a standard HTML select multiple.
 It is a custom HTML element that enables you to define a list of options.
 The `multiple` attribute makes it possible to select more than one option using the **Control** key and the mouse.
+All options can be selected with **Ctrl + A** combination.

-These are some of the differences to the standard select that are not yet supported:
+These are some of the differences to the standard select that are partially or not yet supported:

-- *Selecting multiple elements via keyboard*.
+- *Selecting multiple options via keyboard* - this is possible with Shift + Arrow Up/Left/Down/Right and Shift + Home/End.
 - *Selecting a range of elements*.

 ## Add the Styles